cole-ruehle/concept_backend/design/learning/transit-route-planner-test-results.md

 ## Overview

-The TransitRoutePlanner component handles planning transit routes to trailheads with time constraints, including alternative route generation, constraint updates, and scenic route selection using LLM integration.
+The TransitRoutePlanner tests check that the system can plan transit routes to trailheads with time constraints, generate alternative routes, update constraints, and select scenic routes using LLM integration.

 ## Test Execution Summary